 - third parties we use to help deliver our products and services to you, (e.g. banks and payment providers);

-- third parties with which we have a contractual relationship related to delivery of The EPC training and services;
+- third parties with which we have a contractual relationship related to delivery of The EPC training and other services;

 - other third parties we use to help us run our business, (e.g. marketing agencies, IT support service providers, analysis experts, communication platform providers);